 3. Kathputli Dance (Puppet Dance)

 FROM THE TREASURE TROVE OF RAJASTHAN’S UNIQUE ARTS AND CRAFTS

 Rajasthani people are known for their top-notch creativity and artistic skill.
 Just look at their architectural finesse, you will agree that it is a whole saga on its own.

 Fortunately enough, the artists here have extended their creative boundaries.
 And, they’ve succeeded in showing the world that even stones, clay, leather, wood, and ivory, can be crafted to perfection.

 Who in the right mind would want to miss that?

-Art became a big part of Rajasthan’s tradition in the 2nd and 1st century.
-Each period of history added its flavour to this artistic concoction.
+Art became a big part of Rajasthan’s tradition in the 2nd and 1st centuries.
+Each period of history added its flavor to this artistic concoction.
 So much so, that the art here today is one of the most revered in the world.